SparkBeyond/agentune/docs/features.md

 - SqlQueryFeature or SqlBackedFeature, for features defined by a single SQL query
 - WrappedFeature, if you wrap another feature instance and modify its output

-Override either `evaluate` or `evaluate_batch` or both:
+Override either `compute` or `compute_batch` or both:
-- Override `evaluate_batch` if it is a real batch implementation; don't restate the default implementation which loops over rows.
-However, it may be appropriate to change the default behavior to e.g. change the degree of parallelism in `aevaluate_batch`.
+- Override `compute_batch` if it is a real batch implementation; don't restate the default implementation which loops over rows.
+However, it may be appropriate to change the default behavior to e.g. change the degree of parallelism in `acompute_batch`.
-- If you override `evaluate_batch`, check if you can override `evaluate` to be cheaper than the default implementation (which wraps each row in a Dataset to call evaluate_batch).
-All code calls `evaluate_batch` when possible in preference to `evaluate`, but some (e.g. user) code may still call `evaluate`.
+- If you override `compute_batch`, check if you can override `compute` to be cheaper than the default implementation (which wraps each row in a Dataset to call compute_batch).
+All code calls `compute_batch` when possible in preference to `compute`, but some (e.g. user) code may still call `compute`.

 Decorate your class with `@attrs.define` (or, preferrably, `@attrs.frozen`).